ComputerKWasTaken/Windsurf-Model-Comparison/README.md

   - Cost (in credits)
   - Context window size
   - Processing speed (tokens per second)
+- **computerK's Take**: My personal opinions and commentary on select models, shown as a special icon next to the model name.
+Hover to see insights and subjective notes about the model's real-world strengths, quirks, or caveats.
 - **Sorting Capabilities**: Sort leaderboards by specific categories or model characteristics
 - **Voting System**: Cookie-based system allowing users to vote once per model